graphql/graphql-spec/spec/Section 3 -- Type System.md

 the schema.

 Directives must only be used in the locations they are declared to belong in.
-In this example, a directive is defined which can be used to annotate a fragment definition:
+In this example, a directive is defined which can be used to annotate a field:

 ```graphql example
 directive @example on FIELD